Website Speed Optimization: A Comprehensive Guide for SEO in 2024

 Believe it or not, what happens off your website can indirectly impact its speed.
 Off-page SEO, primarily focused on building your site's authority and reputation, can influence how search engines crawl and index your site, which affects speed perception.
 Let's explore how these external factors play a role.

-A website with a strong backlink profile is often crawled more frequently and thoroughly by search engine bots [Source: Moz].
+A website with a strong backlink profile is often crawled more frequently and thoroughly by search engine bots.
 When Google trusts your site, it dedicates more resources to crawling it.
 This can lead to faster indexing of new content and updates, ensuring users always access the latest, optimized version of your site.
+If search engines are crawling your site more often, they're more likely to have a cached, up-to-date version of your pages readily available, which can contribute to faster delivery for users.

 - High-Quality Backlinks: Links from reputable, high-authority websites signal to search engines that your site is valuable and trustworthy.
 This increased authority can lead to more frequent crawls and faster discovery of your content.